Serial Numbers

 The 재 (Jae) Hand Stamped Medals

-For the document on your right, this is the center backplate with the hand stamp.
+For the document, below right, this is the center back-plate with the hand stamp from the medal that accompanied the replacement medal.

 Order of Military Merit, Chungmu Class,